-While racism cultural stereotypes seems to be at center stage in our country, our family is trying to teach our children to appreciate all colors and cultures.
+While racism and cultural stereotype seems to be at center stage in our country, We can model and teach our children to appreciate all colors and cultures.
 Here are some ways we are working on it!

 By Will Odom, Contributing Writer (and Erin’s husband!)

-Today a video reached my Facebook news feed, and I was appalled by what I saw.
+Today a video reached my Facebook news feed, and I was bothered by what I saw.

 Two white girls were given black dolls and reacted very negatively to the gift.
 One girl even threw the doll on the floor.